Mortgage

 Standard vs. limited FHA loans

-There are two types of FHA 203(k) loans: the standard and the limited.
+There are two types of FHA 203(k) loans: standard and limited.
 The standard 203(k) loan requires you to use an approved 203(k) consultant to help plan the project.
-These consultants have experience as home inspectors, contractors, architects or engineers and will review or prepare plans for the renovation and estimate the costs.
+These consultants have experience as home inspectors, contractors, architects or engineers and will review or prepare plans for the renovation, as well as estimate the costs.

 The limited 203(k) is for smaller renovations — under $35,000 in most places — and doesn’t require a consultant.
-The FHA 203(k) loan is the only renovation loan program that allows for a tear-down, as long as the foundation remains in place.
+The FHA 203(k) loan is the only renovation loan program that allows you to demolish and rebuild your home, as long as you can still use the original foundation.

-Just like any other VA loan, you’ll need a certificate of eligibility to verify your VA entitlement for a home loan from the VA.
-In addition, there is no minimum credit score — instead, lenders consider your entire financial picture to make sure you can pay back the mortgage.
+Requirements: Just like any other VA loan, you’ll need a certificate of eligibility to verify your entitlement for a home loan from the VA.
+You’ll also need to pay a one-time VA funding fee, which varies based on your loan type and amount.
+Still, there’s no minimum credit score — instead, lenders consider your entire financial picture to make sure you can pay back the mortgage.

 USDA renovation loan